 Preimplantation genetic testing is a much more reliable approach to gender selection than other techniques marketed by some fertility clinics.
 For example, we do not recommend sperm spinning.

-PGD or PGS take place after the second stage of IVF, and your dedicated doctor will explain everything you need to know about these two forms of preimplantation genetic testing.
+PGD or PGS takes place after the second stage of IVF, and your dedicated doctor will explain everything you need to know about these two forms of preimplantation genetic testing.
 Here’s what you or your partner can expect throughout the gender selection procedure at PFCLA:

 - Your embryologists fertilize eggs (harvested from you or your donor) with sperm (taken from your partner or donor) in the laboratory.